namhuynhstor/CEL-Casestudy/README.md

     - **Clients**: Ship to Address
     - **Order**: Order No (Order Number)

 ## II.
-Approach - Project Planning
+Approach - Project Planning :ledger:
 #### Purpose: What?
 Why?
 What do we want to achieve?
 To unlock sales and cancelations insights that are not visible before for sales team for decision support & automate them to reduced manual time spent in data gathering.